phreaknik/phonon-network/README.md

 #### `amount`

 The amount to transact.
-For Bitcoin, this uint64 represents the total number of satoshis (the atomic unit).
+For Bitcoin, this uint16 represents the total number of satoshis (the atomic unit).
 For Ethereum, this may not be enough to describe the atomic units and must be combined with `decimals`.

+> A 2-byte value is used for two reasons.
+First, it allows storage of more phonons on each card.
+Second, it forces more "human" denominations, such as 1, 5, 10, etc. As with fiat bills, the presence of more standardized denominations is generally favorable for exchange, simplicity, and also privacy.

 #### `decimals` (ETH ONLY)